 IDP Steering The IDP Steering Committee comprises of a technical working team of dedicated officials who support the Committee Municipal Manager /Strategic Manager to ensure a smooth planning process.
 The Municipal Manager is responsible for the process but often delegates functions to the officials that form part of the Steering Committee.
-Chairperson: Municipal Manager Secretariat: The secretariat for this function is provided by the IDP Members: Heads of Departments (HODs) The IDP Steering Committee is responsible for the following: The IDP Steering Committee comprises of a technical working team of dedicated officials who support the Municipal Manager /Strategic Manager to ensure a smooth planning process.
-The Municipal Manager is responsible for the process but often delegates functions to the officials that form part of the Steering Committee.
-Chairperson: Municipal Manager Secretariat: The secretariat for this function is provided by the IDP Heads of Departments (HODs) IDP Steering The IDP Steering Committee is responsible for the following: Committee Commission research studies; Consider and comment on: Inputs from subcommittee(s), cluster teams; Inputs from provincial sector departments and support providers.
-Process, summarize and draft outputs; Make recommendations to the Representative Forum; Make recommendations to the Representative Forum; Make recommendations to the Representative Forum; Prepare, facilitate and minute meetings

-IDP The IDP Representative Forum comprises of WDM and its local municipalities, representatives from sector

-Representative departments, parastatal bodies, NGOs, business people, traditional leaders, and other interested organized
+Chairperson: Municipal Manager Secretariat: The secretariat for this function is provided by the IDP Members: Heads of Departments (HODs) The IDP Steering Committee is responsible for the following:

+The IDP Steering Committee comprises of a technical working team of dedicated officials who support the Municipal Manager (Strategic Manager to ensure a smooth planning process). support the Municipal Manager /Strategic Manager to ensure a smooth planning process. • The Municipal Manager is responsible for the process but often delegates functions to the officials that form part of the Steering Committee.
+Chairperson: Municipal Manager Secretariat: The secretariat for this function is provided by the IDP Members: Heads of Departments (HODs) IDP Steering The IDP Steering Committee is responsible for the following: Committee Commission research studies; Committee Consider and comment on: Inputs from subcommittee(s), cluster teams; Inputs from provincial sector departments and support providers.
+Process, summarize and draft outputs; Make recommendations to the Representative Forum; Make recommendations to the Representative Fortum, Prepare, facilitate and minute meetings Prepare and submit reports to the IDP Representative Forum IDP The IDP Representative Forum comprises of WDM and its local municipalities, representatives from sector Representative departments, parastatal bodies, NGOs, business people, traditional leaders, and other interested organized Forum bodies.
+1014111 Chairperson: The Executive Mayor or a nominee Secretariat The secretariat for this function is provided by the IDP Unit Membership: Invitations are submitted to the same members as the previous year, including the representatives of the consultative fora.
-Forum bodies.

-Chairperson: The Executive Mayor or a nominee

-Secretariat The secretariat for this function is provided by the IDP Unit

-Membership:

-Invitations are submitted to the same members as the previous year, including the representatives of the consultative fora.

 District IDP Monitor, evaluate progress & provide feedback.

-Management Provide technical guidance to IDP process at district level.

-Committee(MC) Ensure and maintain Alignment.

-AND Standardise the planning process.

-Recommends corrective measures.

-Social, Ensure both vertical and horizontal alignment

-Institutional Integrated planning and implementation co-ordination
+Management Committee(M) Provide technical guidance to IDP process at district level.
+Ensure and maintain Alignment.
+Standardise the planning process.
+0 1 1 Recommends corrective measures.
+Social, Ensure both vertical and horizontal alignment Institutional Integrated planning and implementation co-ordination &Transformati on and

-&Transformation

-and

-Infrastructure &
+Infrastructure

-LED Clusters,
+& LED Clusters,

 Climate change

 Committee

 Government Provide data and information.

 Departments Budget guidelines.

 Alignment of budgets with the IDP

-1.7 POLICIES AND LEGISLATIVE FRAMEWORK
+1.5 POLICIES AND LEGISLATIVE FRAMEWORK